 Our High-Performance Culture and Team.
 We have built a high-performance organization driven by a company-wide commitment to our core values of People, Quality, Service and Innovation.
-The leadership team led by our Chief Executive Officer, Carlos Alberini, has significant expertise across all of our core functions, including brand management, product development, sourcing, supply chain, merchandising, finance and operations.
+The leadership team led by our Chairman and Co-Chief Executive Officer, Gary Friedman, and our Co-Chief Executive Officer, Carlos Alberini, has significant expertise across all of our core functions, including brand management, product development, sourcing, supply chain, merchandising, finance and operations.
+With over 24 years of experience in executive roles in the specialty home industry, Mr. Friedman is recognized as a creative force and design leader.
+Since joining in 2001, Mr. Friedman has successfully repositioned Restoration Hardware to what we believe is one of the fastest growing and most innovative luxury brands in the home furnishings market.
+Prior to joining us, Mr. Friedman spent 13 years at Williams-Sonoma, Inc. in various executive roles, including as President and Chief Operating Officer.
+Mr. Friedman was responsible for the development of Williams-Sonoma's Grande Cuisine store and the reconceptualization of the Pottery Barn brand.
+Mr. Friedman leads our creative, merchandising and marketing functions.
 Mr. Alberini is a highly respected financial and operational leader in the retail sector, having most recently served as President and Chief Operating Officer of Guess? from 2000 to 2010.
 Mr. Alberini is widely recognized in the industry for his role in helping to build Guess? into a leading global brand and business.
-We also benefit from the vision and advice of Gary Friedman, who serves as our Chairman Emeritus, Creator and Curator.
-With over 24 years of experience in executive roles in the specialty home industry, Mr. Friedman is recognized as a creative force and design leader.
+Mr. Alberini leads our operations, finance, supply chain, inventory, stores, information technology and human resources efforts.
 We believe our high-performance culture and team are key drivers of our success and position us well to execute our long-term growth strategy.